Learning at Etz Chaim

 Our Religious School and Lifelong Learning activities have long been great strengths of our community.
 We know that David will help us sustain and develop the educational offerings for Etz Chaim members of all ages.

 Our Torah Study group meets in the synagogue's library on Saturday mornings from 9:00 to 10:15.
-We are working our way through the Book of Daniel.
+We are working our way through the Book of Esther.
 Each week we read and discuss.
 This is a wonderful group and we have a great time.